BetterWayElectronics/ps4-nor-validator/README.md

 ## NOR Menu Options: ##

 	1 - Comparison

 		Launches the comparison app, used for the bulk diagnosis and comparison of dumps (Put multiple .bin files in the same directory).
-FFeatures multiple output and filter options.
+Features multiple output and filter options.

 			1. Compare Specific Version Only
 			2. Compare Specific SKU Only
 			3. Compare Specific Version & SKU Only
 			4. Compare All Dumps

 			1. Compare Offsets (Hex)
 			2. Compare Offsets (ASCII)
 			3. Compare Offsets MD5